-Sometimes, you need to give an area of your apartment or condo the feel of its own room and divide up the space, whether it’s a temporary or permanent room divider.
-Fortunately, there are many methods to divide a room attractively, depending on the circumstances and your personal preferences.
+Sometimes you need to give an area of your apartment or condo the feel of its own room and divide up the space, whether it’s with a temporary or permanent room divider.
+Fortunately, there are many methods to divide a room attractively, depending on how long-term you want the separation to last and your personal style preferences.

-If you have someone staying over for a few nights in your small home, you might like to try dividing up a space in your home where they can enjoy a little privacy while sleeping or working.
+If you have someone staying over for a few nights in your small home, you might want to create a space where they can enjoy a little privacy while sleeping.
 Even a small effort at creating privacy will be much appreciated by most people.

 You might also benefit from a room divider if you’re working on a project of some sort, whether it be a sewing, craft, or home renovation task that doesn’t look very pretty right now, but can be effectively contained in its own area of your home.

 Do you have a studio apartment and don’t want to feel like your bed is sitting in the living room?
-You may have a child whose “room” is part of a larger space, like the living room.
-We’ve even seen refurbished colonial New England apartments with the shower in the kitchen.
-In any case, there are some permanent room dividers that do an excellent job of creating the effect of an entirely different space.
+Or you might be trying to separate a “sub” room like a home office or guest room from a larger space.
+Here are some more permanent room divider options to create the effect of an entirely different space.

-If you’re not sure if you’re ready to commit to what might be an expensive room divider, try blocking off the space with sheets hanging from the ceiling, or re-position a bulky piece of furniture temporarily to the appropriate location.
-If it makes a big difference, it may be worth the time and/or money to install.
+If you’re not sure if you’re ready to commit to what might be an expensive room divider, try blocking off the space with sheets hanging from the ceiling, or by re-positioning a bulky piece of furniture temporarily to the location you are considering.
+If it makes a big difference in how the space feels, it may be worth the time and/or money to install a more permanent divider.